Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

-In this section we present the phase diagram of moat-band excitons with a soft-core pseudopotential in 1D, a qualitative explanation of the underlying physics, as well as an effective Landau theory validating the numerical calculations.
+In this section we present the phase diagram of moat-band excitons with a soft-core pseudopotential in 1D, a qualitative explanation of the underlying physics, and an effective Landau theory validating the numerical calculations.